An Empirical Study of Kotlin-Java Cross-Dependency Issues and Their Detection: Results

 \subsection{Dependencies in Kotlin-Java Projects}

-We applied \textit{DependExtractor} on the most recent versions of our 23 selected projects, and the results are presented in Table~\ref{tbl:rq1}.
-It is interesting that in these 23 projects we did not observe any Java-Kotlin dependencies (\textit{DependExtractor} was tested thoroughly).
-This may be due to our subject selection criteria, and the primary language of these projects is Kotlin, in which developers tend to use Kotlin to depend on Java for functionalities.
-All dependencies in this table are counted without weights.
-The last column shows the ratio of Kotlin-Java dependencies to the minimum of Java-Java and Kotlin-Kotlin dependencies.
-Similar to the Barrel principle, if a project contains only a few Java source files, the number of cross-language dependencies should not be disproportionately large.
+We applied \toolDepend{} on the most recent versions of our \projCount{} selected projects, and the results are presented in Table~\ref{tbl:rq1}.
+All dependencies in this table are counted at the file level, with expression-level dependencies aggregated to the file level.
+The last column shows the ratio of Kotlin-Java and Java-Kotlin dependencies to the minimum of Java-Java and Kotlin-Kotlin dependencies.
+According to the Barrel principle, if a project contains only a few Java source files, the number of cross-language dependencies should not be disproportionately large.
 Therefore, the smaller number of source files determines the cross-language dependencies.
-We compared Kotlin-Java dependencies with the minimum of J-J and K-K to check whether cross-language dependencies are more prevalent than single-language dependencies.
+However, if we use the sum as the denominator, the resulting ratio would almost always be a small number below 1, making it difficult to distinguish projects with genuinely high levels of cross-language interaction.
+We compared Kotlin-Java and Java-Kotlin dependencies with the minimum of J-J and K-K to check whether cross-language dependencies are more prevalent than single-language dependencies.